alphanodes/additionals/README.md

 - Legacy smileys support
   - Activate the ``Legacy smileys support`` if you want to use the manual smiley code in your text (e.g. ``:)``).
 If you already use a plugin that supports Smileys this option should stay deactivated.
 For more info on Emoji-Browser support read [more here](http://caniemoji.com/).
 Have a look at the Emoji [cheat sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet) for available Emoji-Codes.

+- Maximum number of LiveSearch results
+  - This option only affects plugins, that support LiveSearch.
+If you enter a value here, the LiveSearch results will be limited by the entered value.

 - Disable modules
   - This feature will hide the selected modules in the project settings.
 Even if the module is enabled for use in the admin area it can not be selected by the project manager within the projects.
 Please note, if these modules already activated in existing projects, you will have to change and re-save the respective project settings first.